Honournwealth/DecodeLabs-Internship-TASK-1-OLOFIN-IYIOLA-OLUWASEUN/README.md

 This project was completed as part of my **Data Analytics Internship at DecodeLabs**.

-The objective was to clean and preprocess a raw transactional dataset using Python (Pandas & NumPy) to ensure data accuracy, consistency, and readiness for analysis.
+The objective was to clean and preprocess a raw transactional dataset using Python (Pandas & NumPy) to ensure the data is accurate, consistent, and analysis-ready.

-The dataset contained real-world data quality issues such as missing values in coupon codes and business logic inconsistencies in pricing.
+The dataset contained real-world data quality issues such as missing coupon codes, inconsistent formatting, and pricing validation errors.

 ---